General Rules of Field Handball

 Effective player positioning is essential in field handball, and you'll need to master various strategies to outmaneuver your opponents and create scoring opportunities.
 As a player, you'll need to understand your role and position on the court, as well as those of your teammates.
 This starts with assigning players to specific positions, such as left and right wings, centers, and goalkeepers.
 Each position has unique responsibilities and requires specific skills.
 For instance, wing players are responsible for creating scoring opportunities through fast breaks and Wing Play, using their speed and agility to outmaneuver opponents.
 Meanwhile, centers focus on defending the goal and creating scoring opportunities through clever passes and movement.
 A Defensive Shift is vital in responding to opponents' attacks, where players must quickly adjust their positioning to block shots and intercept passes.
 By mastering these strategies, you'll be able to outmaneuver your opponents and create scoring opportunities that can turn the tide of the game.

-Also Read General Rules of Tee-Ball
+Also Read General Rules of Trampolining

 Court Coverage Assignments